Wiki · Concept · Last reviewed June 24, 2026

 ONNX Runtime is the widely used execution engine associated with the ONNX ecosystem.
 Its documentation describes it as a cross-platform machine-learning model accelerator with interfaces for hardware-specific libraries.

 The key concept is the execution provider.
-ONNX Runtime can assign parts of a graph to execution providers for CPUs, GPUs, TensorRT, DirectML, mobile, web, and other acceleration paths.
-This lets application developers use one runtime interface while still taking advantage of platform-specific hardware.
+ONNX Runtime can assign nodes or subgraphs to execution providers for CPUs, GPUs, TensorRT, DirectML, mobile, web, edge, and other acceleration paths.
+Its execution-provider documentation explains that ONNX Runtime uses a GetCapability() interface to allocate supported nodes or subgraphs to the provider library for the available hardware.

 ONNX Runtime makes ONNX operational.
 The format expresses a model; the runtime loads, optimizes, partitions, and executes it.
+The runtime documentation says ONNX Runtime applies graph optimizations and partitions the graph based on available hardware-specific accelerators.
 In deployment settings, that distinction matters: a standard file is useful only when the runtime and backend support are reliable enough for production.

 Why It Matters